"

 Figure 17.2.
 Tacoma Narrows Bridges / Photo Credit: Washington State Dept of Transportation, CC BY-NC-ND 2.0

-Getting Certified To The Aws Welding Codes
+Getting Certified to the AWS Welding Codes

-For the purposes of this chapter, we will focus on the D1.1 certification tests because structural steel is one of the most common career paths.
-Prior to practicing for a certification test, you are highly encouraged to reach out to the testing facility to get up-to-date information because changes may have occurred to what is written here.
-Getting certified to AWS D1.1 or WABO will be beneficial to your career because employers know if you have gone through the certification process under one code, you are highly likely to successfully qualify under another code if you are given time to practice.
-Welders and welding operators are tested by welding on plates or tubular structures depending on the qualification.
-A list of qualification types is classified as follows in D1.1 Clause 6:
+Getting certified to AWS D1.1 or WABO will be beneficial to your career because then employers can know that you are highly likely to successfully qualify under another code if you are given time to practice.
+Welders and welding operators are tested by welding on plates or tubular structures, depending on the qualification.

-Complete joint penetration means that the weld penetrates the base material from one side to the other, in other words the weld bead(s) have been laid down from one side of the base material and built up until they reach the other side of the base material.
-Partial joint penetration means that the weld only goes part of the way through the base material depth in the joint.
-Let’s examine each one of these qualification type classifications in more detail.
+CJP means that the weld penetrates the base material from one side to the other; in other words, the weld bead(s) have been laid down from one side of the base material and built up until they reach the other side of the base material.
+PJP means that the weld only goes part of the way through the base material depth in the joint.

 CJP and PJP Groove Welds for Nontubular Connections

 Tubular connections are welds that involve shapes such as pipes and tubes.
 Nontubular connections are typically flat shapes such as plates.
-Figure 17.3 below shows the four welding positions for plates with groove welds.
+Figure 17.3 shows the four welding positions for plates with groove welds.

 Four groove welding positions are presented.
 1G is a flat position.
 A caption on 1G reads, “The welding position used to weld from the upper side of the joint; the face of the weld is approximately horizontal.”
 2G is a horizontal position.
 The caption on 2G reads, “The position of welding in which the axis of the weld lies in an approximately horizontal plane and the face of the weld lies in an approximately vertical plane.”
 3G is a vertical position.
 The caption on 3G reads, “The position of welding in which the axis of the weld is approximately vertical.”
 4G is the overhead position.
 The caption on 4G reads, “The position in which welding is performed from the underside of the joint.”